 So those are my nuggets of advice for traveling.
 There might be the occasional tear, but I assure you, you will feel more alive than you’ve ever felt.
 Your soul will fly high, higher than it’s ever flown and here will be moments where your insides are smiling.
 You will journey deep into your soul, reconnect with yourself and your family, and grow as a person.
 In short, it’s the best therapy out there and will catapult you a million miles away from bleary-eyed mornings spent scrubbing weetabix off highchairs.
 Dan Kieran, author of The Idle Traveller puts it perfectly: “When travel takes us out of a predictable routine we become more aware because our conscious mind has been activated to deal with the new things we’re experiencing [….]
 This could explain why people seem to find themselves when they are travelling, because they are more conscious of the experience of being alive when they are journeying in new and exciting ways.
 Being in alien places and cultures will inevitably result in an increased connection wth yourself because its these new situations that wakes your consciousness.
 You’ve turned off the unconscious autopilot that runs your normal life and started to take conscious control.”
 Right now I could not be more excited to travel and to challenge ourselves and find different ways of looking at the world; to let go of what we know, to live in the moment and go slow – and embrace the inevitable shit shows (probably some quite literal) that we come up against along the way.
 It’ll be worth it.

-This post has been kindly sponsored by Baby Jogger whose buggy I hugely recommend.
-For more information, head to http://www.babyjogger.co.uk/
+This post is sponsored by Baby Jogger whose buggy I hugely recommend.
+For more information, head to http://www.babyjogger.co.uk/.
+Thank you for supporting the brands that support Mamalina – without them, this blog wouldn’t be possible.

 * only my husband really knows about it – and he hears about it a lot!